kalamuna/playbox/README.md

-git status # List the files that have changed git add -A # Add all files you've changed to commit git commit -m "These are really awesome fixes that i made" git push upstream ie6-magix # This will push your code up to `github.com/kalamuna/playbox`
+git status # List the files that have changed git add -A # Add all files you've changed to commit git commit -m "These are really awesome fixes that i made" git push origin ie6-magix # This will push your code up to `github.com/kalamuna/playbox`
 ```

 Next Steps